ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 This is done by the atomic operations:

 * **Mind reading** - Putting yourself into the mind/perspective of an actor in a situation.
-* **Action Visualisation** - Visualising the actions.
+* **Action Visualisation** - Visualising the actions performed at a given time and space.
 The key is that each actor based on their category bootstraps actions from their action space.
 Recognise the action space an actor can operate in.

 **Connecting across situations/subplots** - The key idea is to see how subplots or situations connect across time and space, with the key idea being - certain situations tend to play out in certain ways similar to the past.
 So we can connect past situations to the present to understand how the current one unfolds better.